LeeWannacott/image-annotation-tool/README.md

 This program is designed to speed up preprocessing of image data; so the user can get to the data science modelling step faster.
 It helps with image selection and putting bounding boxes on images.

-The program is designed to read images from a video and resizes the original images down into a grid, allowing the user to select a span of images and tag the images with text.
-A text file containing the frame numbers and tagging is produced on each press of the space bar; The next lot of images are also fed into the grid on Space bar.
+The program reads images from a video and resizes the original images down into a grid.
+Allows the user to select a span of images and tag the images with text.
+A text file containing the frame numbers and tagging is produced on each press of the space bar; The next images fed into the grid on Space bar.
 ```
 Keyboard and mouse shortcuts:
 ```